Masterpieces of the Oral and Intangible Heritage of Humanity: Background

 Upon the adoption of the Universal Declaration on Cultural Diversity in November 2001, UNESCO encouraged recognition and protection of intangible heritage in the same way as natural and cultural treasures of tangible heritage are protected.

 UNESCO has, since 1972, maintained the World Heritage List to protect the world's cultural and natural heritage.
-This was directed mostly to the protection and representation of tangible, monumental elements of past cultures or natural environment.
+This was directed mostly to the protection and representation of tangible, monumental elements of past cultures or the natural environment.
 The Masterpieces of the Oral and Intangible Heritage of Humanity is UNESCO's response to the call for a wider definition of cultural heritage that includes intangible aspects.

 The idea for the project came from a campaign to preserve Morocco's Jeema' el Fna Square in Marrakesh.
 The square is known for traditional activities by storytellers, musicians and other performers, but it was threatened by economic development pressures.
-In fighting for the protection of traditions, the residents called for international recognition of the need to protect such places—termed as cultural spaces—and other popular and traditional forms of cultural expression.
+In fighting for the protection of traditions, the residents called for international recognition of the need to protect such places—termed cultural spaces—and other popular and traditional forms of cultural expression.
 The UNESCO label of Masterpieces of the Oral and Intangible Heritage of Humanity aims to raise awareness about the importance of oral and intangible heritage as an essential component of cultural diversity.

 The spectacle of Djemaa el Fna is repeated daily and each day it is different.
 Everything changes – voices, sounds, gestures, the public which sees, listens, smells, tastes, touches.
 The oral tradition is framed by one much vaster – that we can call intangible.
 The Square, as a physical space, shelters a rich oral and intangible tradition.